ravern/workshops/README.md

 # Go Workshop

-Workshop covering the basics of Go and why it is useful.
+Workshop that introduces Go to beginners.